badpaybad/dotnetcore-message-buss-with-redis/README.md

 Basic follow
 1. Device must call to Registration server to get public-key for encrypt data.
-It will also identify the client with deviceid This will to off line truth in factory.
+It will also identify the client with deviceid This will to do off-line truth in device factory.
 If public-key stolen, bring device to factory to remove old one then register new

-Device must check public-key in ROM if existed, do init MQTT client to connect to valid deviceid, public-key by QMTT server
+Device must check public-key in ROM if existed, do init MQTT client to connect to valid deviceid and public-key by QMTT server

 2. Device must init MQTT client with clientid={deviceid}+{public-key} to received msg from sever Device must subscribe topic {deviceid}+{public-key} to received msg from sever